AmaniShayo/fund_management_system/README.md

 # .env.example
 the file contain an example of environment variable and names used in the program. use it to create a .env file

+# How to use

+if the software is to be run for the first time pass `build` as third argument to create admin user